AdobeDocs/experience-manager-screens.en/help/user-guide/kickstart-for-aem-screens.md

    ![image](assets/kickstart/demo-device6.png)

-1. Once the device is successfully assigned you will see the following confirmation.
+1. When the device is successfully assigned, you see the following confirmation.

    ![image](assets/kickstart/demo-register8.png)

-1. Tap/click **Finish** to complete the registration process.
-You should be able to view your registered device from the display dashboard.
+1. Select **Finish** to complete the registration process.
+You can now view your registered device from the display dashboard.

    ![image](assets/kickstart/demo-register9.png)